jaspector

 For unincorporated township property, building permit requirements depend on the township's relationship with a certified building official or inspector or, in some cases, state review.
 County planning and zoning approvals are required for certain subdivision and zoning matters in the unincorporated townships.

-Typical processing time is Planning Commission matters follow published meeting schedules and deadlines.
+Building permit processing times in unincorporated Lorain County, OH typically run Planning Commission matters follow published meeting schedules and deadlines.
 No countywide building permit turnaround exists..
+Timelines can vary based on project complexity and current department workload.